kkhuong/HostCP/README.md

 ZeroCP is still in the pre-development phrase.
 However, we will occasionally write new [tests](test/) for ZeroCP.

 ### Unit Tests
 Unit test for new code, will be added as needed.
 Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`.

 ### Integration Tests
 There are also integration tests, written in Python, that are run automatically on the build server.

-The Travis CI system makes sure that every push to the `master` branch is built for Windows, Linux, and OS X, and that unit/sanity tests are run automatically.
+~~The Travis CI system makes sure that every push to the `master` branch is built for Windows, Linux, and OS X, and that unit/sanity tests are run automatically.~~ **We are no longer using Travis-CI**

+### Regression Tests
+Regression tests are performed very often.
+They are performed after every small iteration of this software development.

 Implementation Remarks
 ----------------------